 About Us

 The Global Health Catalyst (GHC) is a cross-institutional not-for-profit initiative transforming the landscape of global health, especially in cancer and non-communicable diseases.
 The GHC summits provide a world leading platform for catalyzing high impact win-win collaborations for global health and development.
-The success of the GHC summits, which started at Harvard in 2015, with seed funding from Harvard Institutions has resulted in more funding from the USA government and other stakeholders to grow the initiative accross different institutions and resulting in major high-impact CORE (Care, Outreach/Advocacy, Research, Education) collaborative initiatives.
-The GHC has been uniquely outstanding in contributing/shaping global oncology policy, capacity building via the award-winning Global Oncology University, leveraging cutting-edge technology to overcome distance/cost/infrastructure barriers, Diaspora Engagement (Mobilizing global communities and faith-based networks often excluded from traditional health initiatives), and Whole-Person Health.
+The success of the GHC summits, which started at Harvard in 2015, with seed funding from Harvard Institutions has resulted in more funding from the USA government and other stakeholders to grow the initiative across different institutions and resulting in major high-impact CORE (Care, Outreach/Advocacy, Research, Education) collaborative initiatives.
+The GHC has been uniquely outstanding in contributing/shaping global oncology policy, capacity building via the award-winning Global Oncology University, leveraging cutting-edge technology to overcome distance/cost/infrastructure barriers, Diaspora Engagement (Mobilizing global communities and faith-based networks often excluded from traditional global health initiatives), and Whole-Person Health.
 Given the global participation and collaborations involved with the GHC, the content expressed on this website does not reflect the views of any institution or those providing support or funding.

 Our Vision